timoh/worldbank/README.md

 This app has been deployed to http://worldbank.herokuapp.com/

+You can *limit* the API responses for the three main API's with the GET parameter "limit"

 The three API's supported for the current purpose of the project are

 * Death Rate (http://data.worldbank.org/indicator/SP.DYN.CDRT.IN)